Portrait of a Young Woman (Hals; Hull): Description

 We cannot see the sitter's hands.
 She is not doing anything: she is not making lace, playing the spinet, or doing anything else that might, for instance, suggest assiduous domesticity or cultivated recreation.
 She is not seen to be holding any props such as keys, a fan, or a bible, that could encourage us to speculate about her status or aspirations.
 Hals's loose, unblended brushwork, particularly in her face, conveys the "life and character" Martin writes of.
-The transition in the woman's expression appears to be the minimally narrative subject of the work.
+If there were a (minimally) narrative subject of the work, it would appear to be the transition in the woman's expression, while its descriptive subject is her gentleness and humility.

 She is sitting or standing near, and not quite square, to the plane of the canvas; her upper body extends across almost the whole width of the painting.
 Her left shoulder (to our right) is a little further from us than her right shoulder, so while her face is at the centre of the canvas, her upper body appears to be turned slightly to the right from our point of view.
 If this were one of a pair of marriage portraits, she would therefore be facing a little away from her husband instead of towards him.
 (Usually, in a pair of Dutch 17th-century marriage portraits, both figures are harmoniously oriented towards the same point somewhere between us and them.)
 She tilts her head a little to her right, as can be seen from the lines of her eyes and mouth.
 The effect is to modulate what in her day might otherwise, for a woman, have seemed a less than modest head-on stare.
 The young woman's flesh is painted pale with warm highlights, her hair is black and drawn back tight under her coif, and her eyes are dark brown.
 Hals does not seem to have painted any eyelashes.
 The light falls on her face from in front of her and our left.
 The plain background is a warm greyish orange-brown, graduating from darker on the left to lighter on the right.
 When the picture was restored in about 1952, some parts of the forehead, of the gown, and outer parts of the background showed signs of wear incurred during earlier cleaning work.
 Hals did not sign or date the Portrait of a Young Woman.
 The conjectural date of 1655–1660 relies on studies of Hals's painting technique, which changed over time, and on the clothes worn by the sitter.